 1,860 People Affected in Phishing Attack on Phoenix Children’s Hospital

-The email accounts of seven workers of Phoenix Children’s Hospital have been impacted due to a targeted phishing campaign between September 5 and September 20, 2019.
+The email accounts of seven workers of Phoenix Children’s Hospital have been compromised as a result of a targeted phishing attack between September 5 and September 20, 2019.

 The accounts were found to include patient names, personal data and, for some individuals, limited health data and Social Security numbers.